OpenStackKen/docs-rackspace/doc/tools/GitHub-infra-templates/CONTRIBUTING-devdoc.md

 # Contributor Guidelines

-These guidelines provide the general process for maintaining source code that builds the Rackspace Cloud Identity developer documentation.
+These guidelines provide the general process for maintaining source code that builds the Identity developer documentation.

 <!-- Provide as little or as much information about architecture as needed to